zenglenn42/opengl-tutorial-tbb/README.md

 This is a view from the top, so it appears as a circle in two dimensions.

-# All you stone doritos are belong to us
+# All your stoned doritos are belong to us!

 Worked through thebennybox's [Tutorial 4 OpenGL Textures](https://www.youtube.com/watch?v=17axYo6mKhY&list=PLEETnX-uPtBXT9T-hD0Bj31DSnwio-ywh&index=9).